Jessie Little Doe Baird: Background

 In 1992 or 1993, Baird experienced many dreams that she believed to be visions of her ancestors meeting her and speaking in their language, which she did not understand at first.
 According to a prophecy of her Wampanoag community, a woman of their kind would leave her home to bring back their language and "the children of those who had had a hand in breaking the language cycle would help heal it."
 These legends and visions were big motivators for Jessie to start teaching and working towards recovering Wôpanâak language and culture.
 She began raising funds for this project along with teaching the Wôpanâak language at tribal sites in Mashpee and Aquinnah.

-Barid modeled her program after the Hawaiian immersion school system, which was implemented in Hawaii to help revitalize Hawaii's language and culture.
+Baird modeled her program after the Hawaiian immersion school system, which was implemented in Hawaii to help revitalize Hawaii's language and culture.
 This system starts with a master speaker, who works with other adult apprentices individually or a small group of people.
 They work intensively for 20 - 30 hours per week to master the language under a certain time period.
 Once those people have learned the language, they go on to teach younger, more inexperienced people so the language can be spread.
-Implementing this system allowed the (WLRP) to begin rekindling the Wampanoag language.
+Implementing this system allowed the WLRP to begin rekindling the Wampanoag language.
+As of 2025, more than 500 people have taken her Wôpanâak classes, ranging from preschoolers to "master apprentice" level.

-Education
+Education, database and dictionary

-Baird studied for a master's degree from the Massachusetts Institute of Technology, where she studied with linguist Dr. Kenneth L. Hale.
-Together they collaborated to create a language database based on official written records, government correspondences and religious texts, especially a 1663 Bible printed by Puritan minister John Eliot kept in the archives of MIT.
-This led Baird and Hale to begin compiling a Wôpanâak dictionary in 1996, with more than 10,000 words.
+Baird studied for a master's degree at Massachusetts Institute of Technology, where she studied with linguist Dr. Kenneth L. Hale, who was a scholar of indigenous languages.
+Together they worked on deciphering grammatical patterns and depicted vocabulary lists from archival Wôpanâak documents.
+They collaborated to create a language database based on official written records, government correspondences and religious texts, an example being a 1663 Bible printed by Puritan minister John Eliot kept in the archives of MIT.

+This led Baird and Hale to begin compiling a Wôpanâak-English dictionary in 1996, with more than 10,000 words.
+This is still being updated and added to by Baird to help her students, historians and other linguists interested in learning the Wôpanâak language.

 Advocacy and public service

-Jessie Little Doe Baird founded the Wôpanâak Language Reclamation Project to revitalize the Wampanoag language.
+Jessie Little Doe Baird set up the Wôpanâak Language Reclamation Project to revitalize the Wampanoag language.
 The project helped the Mashpee Wampanoag to create a language immersion school.

 Baird and her work on Wôpanâak language reconstruction and revival are the subject of a PBS documentary, We Still Live Here: Âs Nutayuneân, directed by Anne Makepeace.
+The film goes over the story of how the Wôpanâak language was revived.
+It also goes into Wôpanâak history, how their land was taken from them, and other hardships that these people have faced.

-Baird also serves as the vice-chairwoman of the Mashpee Wampanoag Indian Tribal Council.
+Baird is the vice-chairwoman of the Mashpee Wampanoag Indian Tribal Council.